neoRenzy/TheRouteOfLearning/README.md

-# way-to-learn
+# the-route-of-learning
-learn basic computer knowledge
+To learn some basic computer knowledge and algorithm.
+Just for fun.